Philippine scripts: Baybayin

 Different variants (styles) of Baybayin, and abugidas in other Southeast Asian countries.

 Baybayin is a script that has historically been widely used in traditional Tagalog domains and in other parts of Luzon and Visayas in the Philippines prior to and during the 16th and 17th centuries.
-Baybayin is an abugida which uses a system of diacritical marks to associate vowels with consonant symbols.
-The name Baybayin is Tagalog in origin and is used as an umbrella term that encompasses other Philippine variants known under other names in a number of other major Philippine ethnolinguistic domains, such as Badlit (in Visayas), Kur-itan (in Ilocandia), Basahan (in Bicol), and Kulitan (in Pampanga).
+Baybayin is an abugida which uses diacritics to associate vowels with consonant symbols.
+The name Baybayin is Tagalog in origin and is used as an umbrella term that encompasses other Philippine variants known under other names in a number of other major Philippine ethnolinguistic domains, such as Badlit (in the Visayas), Kur-itan (in the Ilocandia), Basahan (in the Bicolandia), and Kulitan (in Pampanga).
 Baybayin script continued to be used during the early part of the Spanish colonization of the Philippines until largely being replaced by usage of the Latin alphabet.

 An earthenware burial jar found in Batangas, called the "Calatagan Pot," is inscribed with characters strikingly similar to Baybayin, and is claimed to have been inscribed ca. 1300 AD.
 However, its authenticity has not yet been proven.
 The University of Santo Tomas Archives in Manila, one of the largest archives in the Philippines, currently possesses the most extant collections of ancient variants of Baybayin script in the world.

 The use of the Baybayin was widespread during the 15th century.
 By the end of 17th century, its use was almost non-existent and its use in public life eventually disappeared by the 18th century.
 The inability of the script to record the new sounds introduced by the Spaniards, the rapid acquisition of literacy in the Latin script with its concomitant social and material benefits, and the disruption of traditional family activities were the main culprits for the loss of Baybayin script.
 Buhid, Hanunóo, and Tagbanwa are the only surviving descendants of Baybayin, however their use is confined to poetry and other literary pursuits among their writers.